methodgames/methodgames.github.io/roleplay.md

 - No roleplaying (RP) as a killer, thief, bounty hunter, etc. and no using RP as a cover or excuse for killing people.
 Prisoner hoods and handcuffs should only be used with the player's consent.

 #### Conflict Resolution:
-- <u>If you have a disagreement with another player, please try to roleplay to a solution or respectfully come to a resolution before resorting to a ticket.<u>
+- <u>If you have a disagreement with another player, please try to roleplay to a solution or respectfully come to a resolution before resorting to a ticket.</u>
 - If you are asked to leave someone’s property, please respect their request without hard feelings.
 Someone may ask you to leave if they are not currently looking to RP.

 #### Communication and Assistance: